 3 easy ways to start decluttering

-Today I’m sharing my 3 favourite ways to start decluttering to give yourself some decluttering “wins” right from the start.
+Here are 3 of my favourite ways to start decluttering to give yourself some decluttering “wins” right from the start.

 1. Quick decluttering sweep through the whole house